Adding and Configuring Users

 Concurrent Users and Licenses

 Access Server allows up to two concurrent users to connect to the server without requiring licenses.
-These free connections are provided to test Access Server for a multitude of reasons.
-If you need more than two concurrent connections to your server, you will need to purchase a license here.
-For information about purchasing and activating a license, please read the Purchasing and activating a license key guide.
-For information about the License page on the Admin Web UI, please read the Configuration: Activation page of the OpenVPN Access Server Admin Web UI manual.
+We provide free connections to thoroughly test Access Server for your specific needs and network.
+If you need more than two concurrent connections, purchase a license here.
+For information, refer to Purchasing and activating a license key guide.